Globy-App/capacitor-sumup/README.md

 ```

 ## Compatibility of this plugin
+The aim of this plugin is to be as close to the Native SDK's as possible.
+This means that the returned result code and message is chosen by the SDK and the SDK probably has the correct documentation on how to interpret the code / message.

 ### Android
 The complete function set of this plugin is implemented on Android.
 This is the reference implementation.